littlepea/django-site-basics/README.rst

 django-site-basics
 ========================

-A reusable app to add favicon.ico, robots.txt and 404/500 error pages handling for your site.
+A reusable app to add favicon.ico, robots.txt, SEO tricks and 404/500 error pages handling for your site.

 Installation
 ------------------------------------